 Fentanyl-Laced Recreational Drugs: A Growing Threat in the Post-Lockdown Party Scene

-Beyond increasing the risk of accidental overdose deaths, the rising prevalence of fentanyl-laced drugs may also drive an increase in opioid use disorder—a public health crisis that already costs the nation over $471 billion per year.
+Beyond increasing the risk of accidental overdose deaths, the rising prevalence of fentanyl-laced drugs may also drive an increase in opioid use disorder.
+This public health crisis already costs the nation over $471 billion per year.

 Prevalent Risk Factors of a Fatal Overdose: